MapsPeople/docs/src/cms/index.md

 ![solution-details-venues](/assets/cms/interface-overview/Solution_Details_Venues.png)

 A page featuring a list of Venues in your Solution.
-These are provided by MapsIndoors, too add more, contact your representative.
+These are provided by MapsIndoors, and to add more, contact your representative.

 1. "Edit Venue" - You can e.g. edit Venue Name and Venue External ID in the Venue details editor.
 1. The Name of your Venues.